yag011/movieClassification/README.md

- About this project: My teammate and I created tool that determines whether the movie described in the movie review in Action/Adventure or not.
+ About this project: My teammate and I created a tool that determines whether the movie described in the movie review in Action/Adventure or not.

 Final report: